L2E0/hamakawa-lab/README.md

 # hamakawa-lab
-This is repository for hamakawa-Lab
+This is a repository for hamakawa-Lab